State Layer

 var members = chat.state.members

-// fetch the latest state from the Stream API and subscribe to data changes
+// Load the latest state from the Stream API and subscribe to data changes

 try await chat.get(watch: true)

-// access all the fetched messages and members
+// Access all the loaded messages and members

 messages = chat.state.messages